 The technical definition of diabetes is a group of diseases that influence how the body uses glucose.
 Glucose is found in nearly all of our foods.
 Its direct purpose, when consumed, is to be used for fuel or energy for the body.
 When your body takes in glucose. your pancreas releases insulin.
 This gives your body the ability to break down glucose and use it for energy.
 Without insulin, glucose builds up in your body.
 It is this inability to process glucose into energy that causes diabetes.

 There are a few different types of diabetes:

-Type 2 – The most common form of diabetes, otherwise known as adult onset.
+Type 2 – The most common form of diabetes is otherwise known as adult onset.
 This form is typically developed after the age of 35 but can happen sooner.
 Type 2 diabetes occurs when your body is able to produce some insulin, but it either does not produce enough or the role of insulin is not working.
 The insulin is supposed to allow your body to take in glucose and use it for energy.
 In type 2 diabetes, the insulin tries to accept the glucose, but the body has become insulin resistant.
-The main form of treatment is some medication, eating healthy, and exercising.
+The main form of treatment is medication, eating healthy, and exercising.